jakobringler/blog/content/_index.md

 - [[notes/Other |Other]]

 ### About
-fx notes serves as a public *second brain* for some of my visual effects, proceduralism and deep learning related notes and experiments.
+fx notes serves as a public *second brain* for some of my visual effects, proceduralism and machine learning related notes and experiments.

 If you want to contribute or fix mistakes you can click the `Edit Source` button at the top of every page and open a pull request on GitHub.